supwr/curriculo/README.md

 ### Technical Proficiencies

-Languages: Python, PHP,Javascript/JQuery, Git, Typescript, Ionic 3
+Languages: Go, Python, PHP,Javascript/JQuery, Git, Typescript, Ionic 3
 <br>Tools: Selenium, Scrapy, Docker
 <br>Databases: MSSQL, MySQL, PostgreSQL, MongoDB</br>

 ### Latest projects:

+* Development and launch of the "P2P Lending" product, inside PicPay app.
+Directly involved with lender's and borrower's journey inside the product, from the microservices architecture decisions through coding of main features;
 * Development of new features on Mobly's physical stores self-service system, initially as a senior developer and later as a Tech Lead;
 * Backend development with Python(Flask, Pyramid) working for Anchor Loans;
 * Creation of a service that indexes content from news outlets and serves its content through an app.
 Project was accomplished using Python 3.7, Selenium, Ionic 3, MongoDB and Docker;